rasheeddo/GYEMS-Servo/README.md

 # Source Code and Explanation
 First, let me confess that I am not the professional programmer, so the style of coding in mine might not make someone happy, so please be kind to me and understand this, I will try explain as much as I can :)

-There are 5 control mode you can play with from this library.
+There are 6 control mode you can play with from this library.
+1. TorqueControl(Torque), by passing the raw value between -5000 to +5000, the actual torque depends on servo spec.
+This is closed loop torque control, so the motor will spin forever until the current torque reach your input value.
-1. SpeedControl(DPS), by passing desired speed in the unit of degree per seconds (DPS) to the function
+2. SpeedControl(DPS), by passing desired speed in the unit of degree per seconds (DPS) to the function
-2. PositionControlMode1(Deg), by passing the desired position in degree, then the servo will turn with maximum speed (720DPS).
+3. PositionControlMode1(Deg), by passing the desired position in degree, then the servo will turn with maximum speed (720DPS).
 This is multi turn mode, the servo has maximum rotation as 3600 degrees (10 turns)
-3. PositionControlMode2(Deg,DPS), by passing the desired position in degree and desired speed in DPS.
+4. PositionControlMode2(Deg,DPS), by passing the desired position in degree and desired speed in DPS.
 This is multi turn mode similar as PositionControlMode1.
-4. PositionControlMode3(Deg, Direction), by passing the desired position and direction, the servo will turn with maximum speed (720DPS).
+5. PositionControlMode3(Deg, Direction), by passing the desired position and direction, the servo will turn with maximum speed (720DPS).
 This is a single turn mode, so the max value of Deg is 360 and direction can be 0 for clockwise and 1 for counter-clockwise.
-5. PositionControlMode4(Deg, DPS, Direction), by passing the desired position, speed and direction as unit specified before.
+6. PositionControlMode4(Deg, DPS, Direction), by passing the desired position, speed and direction as unit specified before.
 This is a single turn mode, so the max value of Deg is 360.

+The control mode above are similar as Test page in RMD-L config software you installed before.

 The servo itself, it just needs byte data which construct as Header and Frame data.
 The simplest way that I figured out is just using Serial1.write(...HEX...).
 So if I need 8bytes data I just use Serial1.write() 8 times....as simple as that.
 This will send the byte data to Tx1 port of Arduino.
 So to make the servo able to receive this command data from us, we need to set pin2 of the Arduino or the RS485_EN pin to logic HIGH, to make the module knows that we want to send data.
 From GYEMS.cpp, that part is the code below
 ```